By the end of this chapter, you will be able to:

-- As this link indicates, residents of rich neighborhoods live about 15 years longer than residents of poor neighborhoods.
+- As this link indicates, residents of affluent neighborhoods live about 15 years longer than residents of under-resourced neighborhoods.
 Chicago had the largest life expectancy gap of all cities.
 If you hover the mouse over the map in this link, you can see what the average life expectancy is for each census tract in Chicago.
 What might be some of the reasons for this life expectancy gap in Chicago as well as other cities?

 Take the Chapter 1 Quiz

 View the Chapter 1 Lecture Slides

 Albee, G. (1986).
 Toward a just society.
 Lessons from observations on the primary prevention of psychopathology.
 The American Psychologist, 41(8), 891-898. doi:10.1037//0003-066X.41.8.891